 Before you try to use a companion ticket—or open a new credit card with this perk—be sure you understand what it takes to actually redeem a companion ticket.

 A few airline credit cards simply extend a companion deal as part of their introductory offers.
-These are easy companion fares to earn: You just have to meet the conditions of the bonus and you get the perk automatically.
+These are easy companion fares to earn: You just have to meet the conditions of the bonus offer and you get the perk automatically.

 For example, the Alaska Airlines® Visa Credit Card currently offers 40,000 bonus miles plus an Alaska Airlines Companion Fare after you spend $2,000 or more within the first 90 days of account opening.
 The Alaska Companion Fare starts at $121—you pay $99 in airfare, plus taxes and fees starting at $22.
 So you buy the first ticket, then use your Companion Fare to get the second one for $121.
 That might not sound like such an interesting deal, but consider that you can use it for nearly anywhere Alaska flies—across the United States and down to Mexico and Costa Rica.
 Let’s say you book a trip within the U.S. and the first ticket costs $500.
 Then the second would be just $121, saving you $379 (international tickets, like to Mexico, might incur higher taxes).
 That more than makes up for the card’s $75 annual fee, which is waived the first year with the current offer anyway.